siran/writing/posts/Canonical Glossary of Terms and Symbols.md

 ### Relation between configurations

-The comparison between "snapshots" or "time slices" of configurations.
+The comparison between scalar configurations at different times.

 Flow is defined by relations between configurations, not by a single snapshot.